algolia/autocomplete/README.md

 * `debounce` – If set, will postpone the source execution until after `debounce` milliseconds have elapsed since the last time it was invoked.

-* `enableCache` - If set to `false`, subsequent identical queries will always execute the source function for suggestions.
+* `cache` - If set to `false`, subsequent identical queries will always execute the source function for suggestions.
 Defaults to `true`.

 ## Sources